meyerv11045/notes/notes/software_design/pointers.md

 # Pointers
-- A pointer is a variable that contains a memory address
+- A pointer is a variable that contains a memory address as its value
+    - Memory address points to the actual data
     - Has a data type that indicates the type of data being stored at the memory address
     - Declared using `*` operator like: `int* a;`
-- **Refrence Operator:** `&` obtains a variable's memory address
+- **Refrence/Address Operator:** `&` obtains a variable's memory address
 - **Dereference Operator:** `*` retrieves the data at the memory address a pointer stores
 - When declared, pointers hold an unknown address until initialized
 - To indicate pointing at nothing, use `nullptr`